randomwangran/projectTemplate/README.md

 So, I try my best to fight with myself with my best effort everytime I do research.

-Be honest to yourself is hard, then let this software to help you.
+Be honest to yourself is hard, let this software to help you.

 Then you can truly contribute the important research to the world.